hahahahaman/hahahahaman.github.io/_posts/2015-11-1-adding-text.md

 ### general outlook

-I've been listening to this rachmaninoff symphony 2 op 27 iii a lot.
-It has this wondering feeling about it.
+I've been listening to rachmaninoff a lot.
+It has this wandering feeling about it.

 My time working on my personal projects is beginning to worry me a bit.
 Now that I can, I constantly indulge in my obsessive tendencies in my work and it's